arp242/zcache/README.md

 - v1 is 100% compatible with go-cache and a drop-in replacement with various enhancements.
-- v2 makes various incompatible changes to the API; some functions calls are improved and uses generics, which requires Go 1.18.
+- v2 makes various incompatible changes to the API; some functions calls are improved and it uses generics, which requires Go 1.18.

 **This README documents v2; see [README.v1.md](/README.v1.md) for the v1
 README.** See the "changes" section below for a list of changes.